calroc/Thun/docs/README.md

 All of the notebooks are also available as HTML and Markdown files (generated using nbconvert) so you can view them without running Jupyter.

 In order to run the [Jupyter Notebooks](https://jupyter.org/index.html) you need Jupyter (obviously) and you should install `Joypy`.
-Here's an example using `virtualenv` from the `joypy/` directory:
+Here's an example using `virtualenv` from the project directory:

-    virtualenv --system-site-packages <DIRNAME>
+    virtualenv --system-site-packages venv
-    . ./<DIRNAME>/bin/activate
+    source ./venv/bin/activate
+    pip install notebook
     python ./setup.py install

 Once that's done you should be able to start Jupyter Notebook server with, e.g.:

-    python -n notebook
+    python -m notebook --ip=0.0.0.0

 This starts it using the `virtualenv` version of Python so `joy` will be available.
 Navigate to the `joypy/docs` directory and the notebooks should be able to import the `notebook_preamble.py` file.

+I find I have to include `--ip=0.0.0.0` to workaround a bug where it tries to bind to an IPv6 address, YMMV.

 ## Table of Contents